iVis-at-Bilkent/cytoscape.js-view-utilities/README.md

 An instance has a number of functions available:

-`instance.highlight(eles)`

-Highlights eles & unhighlights others at first use.
+`instance.highlight(eles, options)`

+Highlights eles based on the given options.
+The options can have the following four values:
+"highlighted" --> Blue border
+"highlighted2" --> Purple border
+"highlighted3" --> Green border
+"highlighted4" --> Pink border

 `instance.unhighlight(eles)`

-Just unighlights eles.
+Unhighlights the eles.

-`instance.highlightNeighbors(eles)`
+`instance.highlightNeighbors(eles, option)`
-* Aliases: `instance.highlightNeighbours(eles)`
+* Aliases: `instance.highlightNeighbours(eles, option)`

-Highlights eles' neighborhood & unhighlights others' neighborhood at first use.
+Highlights eles' neighborhood & unhighlights others' neighborhood (based on the color option) at first use.

 `instance.unhighlightNeighbors(eles)`
 * Aliases: `instance.unhighlightNeighbours(eles)`